adityaponnada/adityaponnada.github.io/_pages/projects.md

         User modeling of new music listening
       </p>
       <p markdown="1" style="margin: 0;">
-        How do users stream new music?
-Developed ML models predicting user interactions with [new music](https://artists.spotify.com/new-releases) recommendations, including genre success forecasting, taste classification, and user segmentation.
-Key findings revealed genre popularity drives repeat listens, distinct tastes for new vs. older music, consistent new music listening diet, and user segments that are most receptive to new recommendations.
-These insights informed A/B tests on Spotify Home, achieving ~XX% improvements in music discovery.
+        How do users discover and stream new music?
+Built machine learning models to predict how users interact with new music recommendations, including genre success forecasting, taste classification, and user segmentation.
+Findings showed that genre popularity strongly influences repeat listens, users have different tastes for new versus older music, many follow a stable “new music” listening pattern, and some user segments are more receptive to new recommendations.
+These insights informed A/B tests on Spotify Home, leading to about a 14% increase in new music discovery.
 [Read more](https://research.atspotify.com/2024/05/how-do-people-stream-newly-released-music/)
       </p>
     </div>
   </div>